jawahar-dev/EffortEstimation/README.md

 python -m pytest

-#using the application Docker environment using docker-compose
+#using the application in Docker environment using docker-compose

 #install docker, docker-compose in the machine, and execute below commands

 docker-compose build